 In Italy, I shop at local markets every week for fresh produce.
 Every village has at least one weekly market.
 I have noticed a pattern in every market.
 When I approach a market for the first time, I stand at the perimeter and watch.

 There are anywhere between 5-15 vendors selling virtually the same quality and selection of fruits and vegetables but at least 80% of the customers are at one vendor.
-Is it because of the vendors location?
+Is it because of the vendors’ location?
 Is it because he/she offers the lowest price?
-Or is it because of the relationships he/she has with their customers?
+Or is it because of the relationships he/she has with its customers?

 Most people will walk a little further and pay a little more for a better experience and experience is intimately tied to the quality and authenticity of relationships.
 The good news about this is that work is more fulfilling and more profitable when people come first.
 It is something so simple and yet so easy to forget …